alifzwan/web3Lab/README.md

 </p>

 and you'll get 0.5 ETH.
 This fund is for testing purposes.
 Meaning you cannot do any transaction to buy things using it.

+If those two website cannot fund your wallet, you can search for another faucet by typing in google "sepolia testnet faucet"

 ## 2. Deploy Smart Contract
 Firstly, we have to make sure to check compiler's version on our `truffle.config.js`